opcua-skills/plug-and-produce/README.md

 ## License

 As of now the code within this repository is not open source, but publicly available.
 All rights are reserved to fortiss.
-This will most likely change in the near future to a more community-friendly License like BSD or MIT.

 **NOTE:**
 > THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS"